erenbasulas/translator/README.md

 * You can exit with "/exit" command

-* If you want to access this file while the program is open, you can enter "/help"
+* If you want to access "readme.txt" while the program is open, you can enter "/help"